 The Great Glen Way runs on good clear paths.
 For some long stretches of the route, the track underfoot is a double-track old military road or canalside track.
 At other times you might be walking along narrow forest paths.
 The route does not climb any mountains, its high point of 382m coming at the summit of a forest track on the last stage.

+Compared to other long-distance paths in the UK, the Great Glen Way's surface underfoot is consistently hard.
+This means that mud is minimal, but the downside is a pounding for the feet.
 Some areas of the Great Glen are heavily forested; during forestry operations the Great Glen Way can be diverted, and in this case the diversion might encounter steeper, rockier ground and less obvious paths.

 Your holiday starts in the West Highland resort of Fort William and ends in Inverness, the largest town in the Highlands.
 Both Fort William and Inverness have good bus and rail connections to Glasgow and Edinburgh.
 To save an overnight, sleeper trains link both Fort William and Inverness with London and the North West of England.
 If flying we suggest Glasgow at the start and Inverness at the end.

 Travel to and from the trip is not included in the holiday price.
 We take care to give the most useful notes possible about all the travel options.
 We supply these both on booking and in your info pack, and we offer personalised tips at any point.
 The aim is that our trekkers arrange their travel by the simplest and most scenic means as suits their plan.

 - Bespoke accommodation itinerary - tailored to suit your particular requirements

 - Breakfast every morning

 - Detailed Routecards GGW1-6 of the Exploratory system, printed on waterproof paper

 - The 3 topographical maps needed